New HDR Software; Merge to 32 Bit HDR, Lightroom Plugin. It rocks!

-A couple weeks ago in my blog post we talked about the not-yet-released Photomatix, Merge to 32 Bit, Lightroom HDR plugin and how super cool it will make our HDR photo processing.
+A couple weeks ago in my blog post we talked about the not-yet-released Photomatix, Merge to 32 Bit HDR, Lightroom plugin and how super cool it will make our HDR photo processing.
 Then I got sidetracked on a road trip photographing in Colorado, New Mexico and Arizona.
-While I was gone the good people at HDRSoft released the new HDR software Lightroom plugin and it is just as cool as I promised you it would be!
+While I was gone the good people at HDRSoft released the new HDR Lightroom plugin and it is just as cool as I promised you it would be!

 So, that’s a nutshell overview of what it’s all about.
 HDR isn’t really all that hard anymore with the right combination of software.
 If you already own Lightroom 4 then you can get the Merge-To-32-Bit plugin for Windows or Mac right here.
 Don’t forget to enter the coupon code “PerfectHDR” to save 15%.

-For more advanced HDR photographers who really want all the features & flexibility of the full Photomatix Pro 4 as well as this new plugin, you can save 15% off the $119 price with the same coupon code, “PerfectHDR”, and buy the Photomatix Pro Bundle for Windows or for Mac.
+For more advanced HDR photographers who really want all the features & flexibility of the full Photomatix Pro 4 as well as this new plugin, you can save 15% off the $119 price of the bundle too.
+Use the same coupon code, “PerfectHDR”, and buy the Photomatix Pro Bundle for Windows or for Mac.
 Then you’ll have it all… and I’ll be posting a more detailed workflow of just HOW to use this great combo of software in the near future.
 Meanwhile, play with it gleefully!

 In 1915, San Diego hosted the Panana-Pacific Exposition to celebrate the opening of the Panama canal.
 All the buildings here at Balboa Park were constructed for the expo and the architecture throughout is stunning!
 I photographed here all afternoon during my beach vacation to Carlsbad last month.
 There are spires, courtyards, arches, ponds, fountains everywhere and it’s all in this Spanish motif.
 The grounds are so very well cared-for so when I noticed this stray vine, seemingly out of place like the cowlick sticking up from the back of Alfalfa’s head, it became the subject for this photo.